Demystifying Structural Disparity in Graph Neural Networks: Can One Size Fit All?: Additional results on performance comparison between GCN and MLP-based models

 \section{Additional results on performance comparison between GCN and MLP-based models}

 In Section~\ref{sec:analysis}, we conduct a performance comparison between GCN with two MLP-based models, i.e., MLP and GLNN, on test nodes with different structural patterns.
-In this section, we conduct additional experiments on more datasets, as illustrated in Fig~\ref{fig:app_main_compare}.
-Cora and CiteSeer are two Planetoid datasets, showing similar properties as PubMed.
-Observations on Cora and CiteSeer are consistent with those in Section~\ref{sec:analysis}, further substantiating our conclusions.
+In this section, we provide more elaboration on why using GLNN and conduct additional experiments on more datasets.